 - Drop-in and appointment based resume and application checking as well as an interview preparation service.

-To increase your chances of finding the right placement you should also join engineering associations and societies (many of whom offer free student memberships), go to professional networking events and build relationships with the contacts you make, attend career fairs and most importantly, don't give up!
+To increase your chances of finding the right placement you should also join the accrediting professional bodies of your degree (many of whom offer free student memberships), go to professional networking events and build relationships with the contacts you make, attend career fairs and most importantly, don't give up!

 While there is certainly an advantage to gaining paid employment, there is no requirement for you to undertake paid work.
 This aspect of your industrial experience is negotiable between yourself and your employer and will have an impact on the type of insurance you receive.